-As a preschool and kindergarten teacher I saw many children come into my classroom who had never held a pair of scissors.
+As a teacher, I saw many children come into my classroom who had never held a pair of scissors.

-One of the best centers during these early years is “free craft time”.
-Each student had access to as much construction paper and glue as they wanted, as well as scissors, a stapler (for making books or crowns),crayons, markers, and pens!
+One of the best creative centers during the early years is “free craft time”.
+Each student had access to as much construction paper and glue as they wanted, as well as scissors, a stapler (for making books or crowns), crayons, markers, and pens!

 With just paper and coloring options, the kids were able to have a lot of fun creating drawings.

-But when scissor skills were added to their options, the whole world opened up!
+But when scissor skills were added to their skill set, the whole world opened up!

 So, now that you know why I love starting scissor skills as soon as possible, let’s talk about a few ways to do that!